Climate Change

 Markets

-• Increased R&D costs of high energy-consumption efficiency products.
+• Increased R&D costs of products with highly efficient energy consumption.

 (Transition Opportunities)